 There can be some confusion between the “employee experience” and the “digital employee experience”.
 These two terms are closely related but are not interchangeable.

 The “employee experience” is used to describe an employee’s experience with the company throughout the lifecycle of their tenure on the team.
 This includes:

 - Any communication in the pre-hire process

 - The work environment

-- The off-boarding process
+- The off-boarding process (get employee offboarding checklist)

-The digital experience, on the other hand, is focused on the employees’ interactions with the digital workplace and the tools that they use.
+The digital employee experience, on the other hand, is focused on the employees’ interactions with the digital workplace and the tools that they use.
 Some of the “employee experience” items may also have some cross-over in that they use digital tools, so this shouldn’t be overlooked.

 Why is digital employee experience important?

 Today, digital technology has taken over many aspects of peoples’ personal lives.
 From banking to watching movies and listening to music, to shopping online, booking tickets and more.
 People are used to having technology work quickly and assist them to get things done.
 And if something doesn’t work, people will find a new solution.

 Unfortunately, the digital workplace experience many people have doesn’t always function this way.
 Employees can be frustrated by systems that are arduous and antiquated and processes that take too long.
 And they can’t just change to a simpler more efficient digital system because they have to work with the systems and software the company provides.